 (b) An agency must maintain adequate staff to provide services and to supervise the provision of services.

 (c) An agency may expand its service area at any time during the licensure period.
-An agency must submit written notice to DADS to expand the agency's service area at least 30 days before the expansion unless DADS grants the agency an exemption from the 30-day time frame as specified in subsection (d) of this section.
+An agency must submit an application to HHSC through the online portal to expand the agency's service area at least 30 days before the expansion, unless HHSC grants the agency an exemption from the 30-day time frame as specified in subsection (d) of this section.

-(d) An agency is exempt from the requirement to submit written notice to DADS no later than 30 days before the agency expands its service area if DADS determines an emergency situation exists that would affect client health and safety.
+(d) An agency is exempt from the requirement to submit an application to HHSC through the online portal no later than 30 days before the agency expands its service area if HHSC determines an emergency situation exists that would affect client health and safety.

-(1) An agency must notify DADS immediately of a possible emergency situation that would affect client health and safety.
+(1) An agency must notify HHSC immediately of a possible emergency situation that would affect client health and safety.

-(2) DADS grants or denies an exemption from the 30-day written notice requirement.
+(2) HHSC grants or denies an exemption from the 30-day application submission requirement.

-(A) If DADS grants an exemption, the agency must submit written notice to DADS, as described in subsection (e) of this section, no later than 30 days after the date DADS grants the exemption.
+(A) If HHSC grants an exemption, the agency must submit an application to HHSC through the online portal , as described in subsection (e) of this section, no later than 30 days after the date HHSC grants the exemption.

-(B) If DADS denies an exemption, the agency may not expand agency's service area until at least 30 days after the agency submits the written notice to DADS as described in subsection (e) of this section.
+(B) If HHSC denies an exemption, the agency may not expand the agency's service area until at least 30 days after the agency submits the written notice to HHSC, as described in subsection (e) of this section.

-(e) If an agency intends to expand or reduce the agency's service area, the agency must submit written notice to DADS DADS by using the Home and Community Support Services Agency License Application, (DADS Form 2021), following the instructions on the DADS website for requesting to expand or reduce the agency's service area.
+(e) If an agency intends to expand or reduce the agency's service area, the agency must submit an application to HHSC through the online portal, in accordance with 558.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).

-(f) If an agency reports a change in service area, the agency must pay a fee and may be subject to a late fee, as described in §97.208 of this subchapter (relating to Reporting Changes in Application Information and Fees).
+(f) If an agency reports a change in service area, the agency must pay a fee and may be subject to a late fee, as described in §558.208 of this subchapter.

 (g) An agency may reduce its service area at any time during the licensure period.
-An agency must submit written notice to DADS informing DADS that the agency reduced its service area no later than 10 days after the reduction.
+An agency must submit an application to HHSC through the online portal informing HHSC that the agency reduced its service area, no later than 10 days after the reduction.

-(h) DADS sends the agency a Notification of Change reflecting the change in service area.
+(h) HHSC sends the agency a Notification of Change reflecting the change in service area.
 An agency is not required to post the Notification of Change in service area beside its license.

-(i) An agency is exempt from the requirements described in subsections (c) - (f) of this section if a temporary expansion results from an emergency or disaster, as specified in §97.256(o) of this subchapter (relating to Emergency Preparedness Planning and Implementation).
+(i) An agency is exempt from the requirements described in subsections (c) - (f) of this section if a temporary expansion results from an emergency or disaster, as specified in §558.256(o) of this subchapter (relating to Emergency Preparedness Planning and Implementation).

-(j) An agency may provide services to a client outside the agency's licensed service area but within the state of Texas in accordance with this subsection and, for an agency licensed to provide hospice services, the additional standards in §97.830 of this chapter (relating to Provision of Hospice Core Services).
+(j) An agency may provide services to a client outside the agency's licensed service area, but within the state of Texas, in accordance with this subsection and, for an agency licensed to provide hospice services, with the additional standards in §558.830 of this chapter (relating to Provision of Hospice Core Services).

-(1) The agency may provide the services for no more than 60 consecutive days unless the agency expands its service area as described in subsections (e) and (f) of this section, except the written notice to DADS must be postmarked no later than the 60th day to comply with this subsection and avoid a late fee.
+(1) The agency may provide the services for no more than 60 consecutive days, unless the agency expands its service area as described in subsections (e) and (f) of this section.

 (2) The client must reside in the agency's service area and be receiving services from the agency at the time the client leaves the agency's service area.

-(3) The agency must maintain compliance with the statute and this chapter and, if applicable, federal home health and hospice regulations.
+(3) The agency must maintain compliance with the Statute and this chapter and, if applicable, federal home health and hospice regulations.